Metacarpal Bones

 Small Metacarpal

-The shaft of small metacarpal of horse’s each is three sided. the dorsal face is rough for attachment to the large metacarpal.
+The shaft of each small metacarpal of the horse is three-sided.
+The dorsal face is rough for attachment to the large metacarpal.

 The proximal extremity is relatively massive and has one or two facets dorso-laterally for the large metacarpal.

-The medial bone bears two facets above for the second and the third carpals while the lateral presents one facet for the fourth.
+The medial bone bears two facets above for the second and third carpals, while the lateral presents one facet for the fourth.

 The distal extremity is in the form of a small nodule and usually forms the ‘button’ of the splint.